solo-io/gloo/docs/content/guides/graphql/stitching.md

 {{< /tab >}}
 {{< /tabs >}}

-What if a client wants the full name of the seller for a product, instead of the user ID?
+What if a client wants the full name of the seller for a product, instead of the username?
 Given the product ID, the client cannot get the seller's full name from the product service.
 However, the full name of any user _is_ provided by the user service.

 ## Stitching together the services